-We've tested over 40 vacuum cleaners, and below are our recommendations for the best bagless vacuum cleaners.
-These picks were selected not only based on their performance, but also their design, ease of maintenance, and price.
+We've tested over 60 vacuum cleaners, and below are our recommendations for the best bagless vacuum cleaners.
+These picks were selected not only based on their performance but also their design, ease of maintenance, and price.
 For more recommendations, see our lists of the best vacuums and the best cordless vacuums.
 If you're looking for a robot vacuum, which is usually bagless by design, you can see our picks of the best robot vacuums.

 If you're looking for a vacuum that's easier to move around, take a look at the Dyson V8 Animal.
 This stick/handheld comes with a narrower range of accessories than the Dyson Ball Animal 2 and doesn't perform quite as well on carpeted floors, but it is substantially lighter and has a more intuitive design.
-Its design allows you to carry it almost anywhere in your house, and it can be quickly reconfigured into a handheld vacuum to help you clean tight spots behind furniture or even the inside of your car.
+Its design allows you to carry it almost anywhere in your house, and it can be quickly reconfigured into a handheld to help you clean tight spots behind furniture or even the inside of your car.
 As long as you take care of its various parts when the manufacturer specifies, you shouldn't have any recurring costs to worry about.
 Unfortunately, you can run out of charge in under 10 minutes if you run it continuously in its high-power suction mode, though you can expect roughly 40 minutes of runtime if it's used more conservatively.
 It also takes about four hours to completely recharge its battery, which can be quite annoying.

 Get the Ball Animal 2 if you want better performance on carpeted floors and want an indefinite runtime, but consider the V8 if you have a smaller area to clean and want something a lot more portable.

-10/16/2020: Added HoLife HM036E and Shark ION W1 WANDVAC to 'Notable Mentions'.
-Slight changes to the text for accuracy and clarity; no change in main product recommendations.
+10/16/2020: Added HoLife HM036E and Shark ION W1 WANDVAC to Notable Mentions.

 Our recommendations are based on what we think are currently the best bagless vacuum cleaners we've tested.
 We don't just base our results on overall performance, but also factors like availability, price, and reader feedback.